Are Salary Advance Schemes Just Another Debt Trap?

-The fee charged is modest, usually less than £2 per transaction no matter whether the value is £50 or £500.
+The fee charged is modest, usually, less than £2 per transaction, whether the value is £50 or £500.
 This low charge is largely reflective of the lack of risk to the provider that the money will be repaid.
 It is automatically paid from the staff member’s wage after all.

 Are Salary Advance Schemes the Same As a Payday Loan?

-While the principle is the same – a customer receives an amount of money which is repaid on their payday – salary advance schemes are not the same as a payday loan.
+While the principle is the same – a customer receives an amount of money that is repaid on their payday – salary advance schemes are not the same as a payday loan.

 A salary advance is not a form of credit.
 A payday loan is short term borrowing with interest applied.

 Payday loans are intended only for a few weeks, so their APR is higher than many other forms of credit.
-And because payday loans are often available to people with a poor credit history, they can have higher rates of interest because of the risk to the lender.
+And because payday loans are often available to people with a poor credit history, they can have higher interest rates because of the risk to the lender.